Garrison Wiesbaden and German firefighters partner to save property while safeguarding lives

-In a joint effort and display of partnership, first responders from the City of Wiesbaden and U.S. Army Garrison Wiesbaden worked together to extinguish a brush fire that threatened residential property along Hans-Bredow Strasse in Wiesbaden, July 4.
-(Photo courtesy of USAG Wiesbaden DES Assistant Fire Chief Enrico Gottschalk)
+WIESBADEN, Germany -- While German American Friendship Festival patrons joyously laughed on the rides, nervously screamed in the haunted house, and sang along with the on-stage music acts on the last day of the festival July 4, first responders from the City of Wiesbaden and U.S. Army Garrison Wiesbaden worked together to extinguish a brush fire that threatened residential property along Hans-Bredow Strasse.

+The rapid response of joint firefighting organizations from the U.S. military and City of Wiesbaden communities saved a family home, while limiting damage to backyard property and an adjacent field.

+The fire is believed to have started in a nearby farmer’s field and moved rapidly, pushed by strong winds towards residential homes in the area.

 |Date Taken: